Management (MGT)

 Credits: 4

 This course provides students with the opportunity to explore leadership through multiple modes of inquiry and learning experiences.
-The emphasis is on students' development of their own philosophies of leadership through self-reflection, peer-to-peer dialogue, and experiential learning opportunities.
-This multi-modal learning experience better prepares students to take on 21st century leadership challenges.
+The emphasis is on students' development of their philosophies of leadership through self-reflection, peer-to-peer dialogue, and experiential learning opportunities.
+By inventorying their strengths, values, and behavior, students will gain comprehension of and appreciation for collaborating effectively while also engaging in respectful discourse.
+By doing so, students in this class will define what leading means for them, and how they can leverage their abilities to plan and execute positive, strategic change.

 Equivalent(s): MGT 585